 - 1. Subtotal Score: Knowledge of fiber characteristics and uses - 2.
 Subtotal Score: Ability to apply knowledge - 3.
 Subtotal Score: Appearance, fit, and fashion ability - 4.
 Single Score: Garment is well made and is a good value for its cost

 NATURAL FIBER AWARDS

 Awards will be announced and presented at the conclusion of judging and the style show.
-Plaques or other similar awards will be presented to the first place contestants of each category.
-Second and third place contestants in each category will receive a rosette.
-Participation ribbons will be awarded to all contestants in the Natural Fiber Competition, if available.
+Plaques or other similar awards will be presented to the first place through third place contestants of each category.